Cistecephalus

 It was one of the first genera of dicynodonts to be described, by Richard Owen, in 1876.

 Cistecephalus could reach up to 60 cm in length.

 Description

 Cistecephalus was one of the most atypical dicynodont genera.
 However, it was broadly similar in anatomy to other cistecephalids, all of which share similar adaptations to digging.
 Its skull was broad, with laterally-directed temporal openings and a sharply tapering snout, similar to extant fossorial animals.
 However, it has relatively large, anteriorly-directed orbits, suggesting binocular vision.
 It had a short neck and laterally-directed shoulder joint.
 Its forelimbs were short and powerfully built, and its manus were broad, with fused phalanges.
-Its hind limbs were flexible and probably could be used to move dirt out of the way.
+Its hind limbs were flexible and probably could be used to move soil out of the way.

 History

 Cistecephalus was one of the first dicynodont genera named, and it has had numerous species assigned to it, but only the type species is considered valid today.
 Most of these invalid species were incorrectly identified as distinct due to taphonomic differences as well as ontogenetic change and sexual dimorphism.
 The biology of Cistecephalus has been interpreted in various ways, due to its rather unusual morphology.
 Both aquatic and arboreal lifestyles have been suggested, but since 1978, the consensus has been that it was fossorial.
 Some fossils of a cistecephalid from the Kundaram Formation of India were regarded as belonging to Cistecephalus, but have since been assigned to a separate genus, Sauroscaptor.

 Cistecephalus is derived from the Greek words κίστη ("box") and κεφαλή ("head"), and was spelled Kistecephalus until emended by Richard Lydekker in 1890.
 The name is a reference to the boxy shape of its skull.